hylandtechoutreach/ucs/Extras/ReviewActivities/README.md

 Each student has a chance to work individually on the worksheet.
 Print out copies of the [ExterminationQuest](ExterminationQuest.docx) Word document on two-sided sheets of paper, and hand them out to the students.
 They should look at the buggy code and try to write the fixed version underneath it.

 ## Blooket Quiz
-This [Blooket quiz](https://dashboard.blooket.com/set/626982f5fb8fac3dad76c900) contains 30 questions from the HTML and CSS material covered by this program.
+This [Blooket quiz](https://dashboard.blooket.com/set/633f2c2e7322dbfa304b717c) contains some questions from the HTML and CSS material covered by this program.